GuentherAtThePhone/TOPT-Extension/README.md

 # README

 This project provides a browser extension to generate TOTP´s with.
+TOTP´s can be added by scanning QR-Codes or by importing from Apps.

-This extension is local first.
+This extension is local only.
 All the secrets are stored local and all the calculation of the codes is local as well.
 Scanning and processing QR-Codes happens all local on your machine.
-No data leaves your machine!
+No data ever leaves your machine!
-No telemetry data is collect as well.
-All the magic happens right where you want it to happen.
+No telemetry data, no bullshit.

 ![Couldn´t display picture.](/Examples/images/Popup_view.png "View of the Popup window.")
 ![Couldn´t display picture.](/Examples/images/Edit_view.png "View of the Edit window.")